Titanic II: Design stage

-On 16 April 2013, it was announced that Deltamarin had been contracted for the project development phase, and would be responsible for coordinating the various parties involved in the project, including the shipyard, architects, interior designers and operations managers.
+On 16 April 2013, it was announced that Deltamarin had been contracted for the project development phase, and would be responsible for coordinating the various parties involved in the project, including the shipyard, architects, interior designers, and operations managers.
 The feasibility study was complete, and the project development phase was ongoing.
-The signature of a contract and keel laying was expected in March 2014.
+The signature of a contract and keel laying were expected in March 2014.

 Further contracts and agreements relating to the design and construction were announced later in 2013; the appointment of V.Ships Leisure as ship management services partner, and of Tillberg Design as provider of architectural and interior design services.

 On 17 July 2013, Blue Star Line announced that the classification society Lloyd's Register has joined the Titanic II project.
 The work carried by Lloyd's would ensure that the ship's design complied with the current SOLAS regulations.

 Model testing using a 9.3 m wooden model was undertaken in September 2013 at the Hamburgische Schiffbau-Versuchsanstalt (HSVA).
 Resistance and powering tests were carried out in a 300 m towing tank.

 In an interview in February 2014, Palmer claimed that keel laying would take place in September 2014.
 He cautioned that the project was "a big job", that the original Titanic took seven years to build and that they have been working for only two and a half, and said that he would have liked to start sooner but "wanted to make sure we don't make any mistakes".
 He claimed that a selection of cabins were being constructed on land for approval, and that this would be completed by July 2014.

 In April 2016, the administrators for Palmer's closed nickel-refining company, Queensland Nickel, alleged that almost $6 million had been taken from that company to pay for the development and marketing of the Titanic II.
 At that time the administrators indicated that they would seek to recover this money.